bazelbuild/bazel/site/docs/creating-workers.md

  JSON.
 * Bazel stores requests as protobufs and converts them to JSON using [protobuf's JSON format](https://cs.opensource.google/protobuf/protobuf/+/master:java/util/src/main/java/com/google/protobuf/util/JsonFormat.java)

+### Cancellation

+Workers can optionally allow work requests to be cancelled before they finish.
+This is particularly useful in connection with dynamic execution, where local execution can regularly be interrupted by a faster remote execution.
+To allow cancellation, add `supports-worker-cancellation: 1` to the `execution-requirements` field (see below) and set the `--experimental_worker_cancellation` flag.

+A **cancel request** is a `WorkRequest` with the `cancel` field set (and similarly a **cancel response** is a `WorkResponse` with the `was_cancelled` field set).
+The only other field that must be in a cancel request or cancel response is `request_id`, indicating which request to cancel.
+The `request_id` field will be 0 for singleplex workers or the non-0 `request_id` of a previously sent `WorkRequest` for multiplex workers.
+The server may send cancel requests for requests that the worker has already responded to, in which case the cancel request must be ignored.

+Each non-cancel `WorkRequest` message must be answered exactly once, whether or not it was cancelled.
+Once the server has sent a cancel request, the worker may respond with a `WorkResponse` with the `request_id` set and the `was_cancelled` field set to true.
+Sending a regular `WorkResponse` is also accepted, but the `output` and `exit_code` fields will be ignored.

+Once a response has been sent for a `WorkRequest`, the worker must not touch the files in its working directory.
+The server is free to clean up the files, including temporary files.

 ## Making the rule that uses the worker